lahb2434/banking_pow_pow/README.md

 secret_key_base: ...
 ```

-Under Settings and Basic you will find App ID and App Secret listed at the top insert as shown in the example.
+Under your Facebook App Settings and Basic you will find App ID and App Secret listed at the top, insert as shown in the example.

 Save and exit editor.